case141/IS3106-ClimbHire/README.md

 ClimbHire is the one-stop solution for anyone from any industry who is looking to hire or get hired.
 We are focusing on Startups who are looking for a employee management system.
 That being said, we are open to small and medium sized enterprises (SMEs) using ClimbHire as well.
 For the context of this project, we are looking to deploy the application within Singapore (SG) only.

 ### Important
 Before making any changes, please **create a new branch** and push your changes there first.
-Any merging to the master branch should be confirmed.
+Any merging to the master branch should be confirmed with the group.
 This is to minimalise the number of conflicts in the project.
 Just a gentle reminder :)

 ### For Setup of project code:
 1) `git clone` project files